Using Skupper Podman

 • Podman service endpoint.

-Use systemctl status podman.socket to make sure the Podman API Socket is running.
+Use systemctl --user status podman.socket to make sure the Podman API Socket is running.

-Use systemctl --user enable --now podman.socket to start the Podman API Socket.
+If the socket isn’t running, use systemctl --user enable --now podman.socket to start it.

 See Podman socket activation for information about enabling this endpoint.